 We were all newbies and that's how we learned.
 By doing.
-By making mistakes, finding out how to fix them.
-By trying new things and then making note of the results.
+Making mistakes and finding out how to fix them.
+While trying new things and then making note of the results.
 The good, the bad and yes, the really ugly.

 The DIYers of 2019

-Now, in the year 2019, decades later, WordPress site owners are taking beautifully developed websites and mucking them up.
+Now, decades later, WordPress site owners are taking beautifully developed websites and mucking them up.
 Wrong sized images, text not formatted properly, content focus diluted, best practices ignored all in lieu of "what I want" or worse, "what I want to spend."
 Many times based on what they can only do themselves which in most cases is inadequate.

 One of the keys elements to attaining any level of business success is knowing what you know.
 And what you don't know.
 Being able to admit your strengths and recognize your weaknesses.
 Using your established skills and knowing where you need to learn more.
 Then, relying on partners you can trust to fill the gaps.

 I think part of the problem is too much information.
 Article how-tos on every subject by authors who just so happen to have WordPress installed on a server.
 Many with just a wee-bit more experience than those reading their posts.

 How do you know what works, what is the truth, what is reality, what can be trusted?
 At times that's even a challenge for me.

 Developers create themes, plugins and applications from scratch.
 I do not do that.
 But, just like website owners who are overly confident, there are a healthy supply of folks who call themselves "developers" without that level of required knowledge or experience.